tripplea-sg/MySQL_Heatwave_Workshop/Lab-4/Readme.md

-# MySQL Database Migration to MDS/Heatwave
+# Migrate your local database to MDS
-## A. Install Database Server 8.0.23
+## A. Backup your local database using MySQL Shell
 skip the following steps if you already have MySQL server 8.0.23 runs on your laptop </br>
 Download and install MySQL Server 8.0.23 to your laptop
 ```